amndongozi/Molson-Coors-Recommender-System/README.md

 - BPR (Bayesian Personalized Ranking)

-🏆 Results
+**Results**

-- Popularity model achieved a 52% lift over baseline
+- The popularity model achieved a 52% lift over the baseline.

-- BPR showed potential for long-term personalization
+- BPR showed potential for long-term personalization.

-- Other models struggled due to matrix sparsity and low co-purchase signals
+- Other models struggled due to matrix sparsity and low co-purchase signals.